microsoft/microsoft-ui-xaml-specs/active/RowColumnAPIChange/rowcolumnapichange.md

 area, just explanation enough to understand this new API, rather than telling the reader "go read 100 pages of background information posted at ...". -->

 The current UWP API Reference has `RowDefinition` and `ColumnDefinition` classes, both of which respectively make up `Grid`'s `RowDefinitions` and `ColumnDefinitions` properties.
 Currently, RowDefinition and ColumnDefinition constructors do not take any arguments.
-Definition of a ColumnDefinition's `Width` property or a RowDefinition's `Height` property must be done inside the creation of a Row/ColumnDefinition, or on a separate line once the object has been created.
+Definition of a ColumnDefinition's `Width` property or a RowDefinition's `Height` property must be done by creating a GridLength object inside the creation of a Row/ColumnDefinition, or on a separate line once the object has been created.

 This spec sets out to change that, and therefore sets out to change the following APIs: